-Many new parents are concerned about the risk for autism.
-The Centers for Disease Control and Prevention (CDC) report that 1 in 59 children in the United States has been diagnosed with autism spectrum disorder (ASD) per the Centers for Disease Control and Prevention (CDC).
-With such prevalence, however, comes an increased focus on research and treatment.
-Clinical studies show that early diagnosis and intervention for children who have ASD has a significant positive impact on long-term development.
+One in 59 children in the United States is diagnosed with autism spectrum disorder (ASD) per the Centers for Disease Control and Prevention (CDC).
+With such prevalence comes an increased focus on research and treatment.
+Clinical studies show early diagnosis and intervention for children who have ASD has a significant positive impact on long-term development.
 A recent article from Parentology looked at how autism is diagnosed.
 Here, we dive a bit deeper by looking at 10 early signs of autism.

 Early Autism Symptoms

-According to the National Autism Association, the condition can sometimes be diagnosed by age 2, with most children who have ASD showing symptoms by age 3.
-Some of the earliest warning signs, which may be evident in infants and young toddlers, include:
+According to the National Autism Association, ASD can sometimes be diagnosed by age two, with most children on the spectrum showing symptoms by age three.
+Some of the earliest warning signs, which may be evident in infants and young toddlers, include these ten symptoms.